Can I do this myself?

 What kind of documents will I need to get the appeal process going?

-You will need to provide PropertyTaxManagers.com with your property address, and complete the Protest questionnaire, the Appointment of Agent form and our Property Tax Service Agreement.
+You will need to provide PropertyTaxManagers.com with your property address, and complete the Protest questionnaire, the Appointment of Agent for Binding Arbitration form 50-791 and our Property Tax Service Agreement.
 All available online.
 It’s really that easy!

 How are the savings compounded?